 One of the things you figure out when you like to cook is that you usually cook more than you need.
 This is a by-product of not getting it totally right the first time or making sure you don’t run out of food!

-On the one hand, say your making soup and upon first taste, you discover that you were a little heavy-handed with the salt.
-No problem, you just add more liquid or starch and the taste is repaired to delish status!
+On the one hand, say you are making soup and upon first taste, you discover that you were a little heavy-handed with the salt.
+No problem, you just add more liquid or starch, and the taste is repaired to delish status!

 On the second hand, you’ve invited pals to dinner who notoriously travel in packs and bring along more pals at the last minute.
 Therefore, you cook two chickens instead of one.

 Both of these happened to me during the past week.

 The results were some great leftovers that I morphed into two really yummy dishes.
 The first was what started out as my butternut squash soup and ended up as a cheesy, thick butternut and potato soup.

 It’s hardly a recipe, but here’s the lowdown.

 Cook onion and butternut squash chunks in oil in a deep pot over medium-high heat until the veggies are soft.

 At this point, I remove the pot from the heat and a splash of sherry or dry white wine.
 I return the pot to the heat and add chicken or vegetable stock.
 Season with salt and pepper.
 Cool the soup to room temperature and use a blender to pulse the veggies to make a smooth soup.